htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 Including Submit Commands Defined Elsewhere
 -------------------------------------------

-:index:`including commands from elsewhere;submit description file<single: including commands from elsewhere;submit description file>`
+:index:`including commands from elsewhere<single: including commands from elsewhere; submit description file>`

 Externally defined submit commands can be incorporated into the submit description file using the syntax